clayne/FROST-Fast/README.md

 FROST is a total conversion mod which turns Fallout 4 into a challenging survival experience.
 It has brand new lore, enemies, and gameplay systems.

+This modlist, **FROST Fast**, collects multiple mods for you to install with Wabbajack.
+It's good for anyone who wants to enjoy a modern FROST experience in a relatively fast and easy way--and without being required to learn everything about modding.

-Many talented mod authors have contributed to the current state of FROST: which is mostly bug-free and still getting expanded on by the community!
+Many talented mod authors have contributed to the current state of FROST: which is remarkably bug-free and still being expanded!
 All credit goes to those authors.

-This modlist, **FROST Fast**, simply collects multiple mods for you to install using Wabbajack.
-It's good for beginners or anyone who wants to enjoy the modern FROST experience in a relatively fast and easy way (without needing to learn absolutely everything about modding Bethesda games).

 # Installation